sciZer0/7/v/README.md

 And, there is a specific voting system: Competitive Quadratic Voting.

-The "competitive" word means that on each proposal, competitive Voters may place their bets simultaneously: some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.
+The "competitive" word means that while voting on each proposal, competitive Voters may place their bets simultaneously: some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.

 > <b>The best decisions must overcome the Voting Power of rivals</b>.